-The increased focus on environmental, social and governance matters and emissions reporting by investors, governmental bodies and other stakeholders, as well as existing and proposed laws related to these topics, may adversely affect our business and reputation.
+The increased focus on environmental emissions reporting by investors, governmental bodies and other stakeholders, as well as existing and proposed laws related to these topics, may adversely affect our business and reputation.

-Companies are being increasingly judged by not just their financial performance, but also by their performance on a variety of ESG matters.
-These matters include, among others, (i) the company's efforts and contributions to or impacts on climate change and human rights matters, (ii) ethics and compliance with law, (iii) diversity and inclusion, and (iv) the role of the company's board of directors in supervising various sustainability issues.
+Companies are being increasingly judged by not just their financial performance, but, for those companies with substantial operations outside the U.S., also on business sustainability measures.
+These matters include, among others, (i) the company's efforts, contributions to, or impacts on climate change, (ii) ethics and compliance with law, and (iii) the role of the company's board of directors in supervising various sustainability issues.
 Additionally, in the healthcare, pharmaceutical and life sciences industries, the public's ability to access our medicines is of particular importance.

-Investment in funds that specialize in companies that perform well in ESG assessments are increasingly popular, and major institutional investors and advisors have publicly emphasized the importance of ESG measures to their investment decisions and recommendations.
-Investors who are focused on ESG matters may seek enhanced ESG disclosures or to implement policies adverse to our business, and there can be no assurances that stockholders will not advocate, via proxy contests, media campaigns or other public or private means, for us to make corporate governance changes or engage in certain corporate actions.
+Investment in funds that specialize in companies that perform well in these assessments are increasingly popular, and major institutional investors and advisors have publicly emphasized the importance of such measures to their investment decisions and recommendations.
+Investors who are focused on these matters may seek enhanced sustainability disclosures or to implement policies adverse to our business, and there can be no assurances that stockholders will not advocate, via proxy contests, media campaigns or other public or private means, for us to make corporate governance changes or engage in certain corporate actions.